NIPT (Non Invasive Prenatal Testing by Veriseq v2 by Illumina & Early Pregnancy Scan

 Non-invasive prenatal testing (NIPT) can identify a pregnancy in which the baby is likely to have a chromosome condition.
 These conditions are uncommon, do not usually run in the family, and can happen in any pregnancy.

-NIPT can be requested by your doctor from 10 weeks’ gestation and we recommend that your doctor arrange for you to have an ultrasound to confirm your gestation, prior to taking your blood sample.
+NIPT can be undertaken from 10 weeks’ gestation and we recommend that you undergo an ultrasound scan to confirm your gestation, prior to taking your blood sample.

 Collecting a mother’s blood sample for NIPT poses no threat to the fetus.
 Our NIPT routinely screens for these chromosome conditions: Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), Patau syndrome (trisomy 13).
 NIPT can also screen for: Turner syndrome, Klinefelter syndrome, Other sex chromosome anomalies (Triple X syndrome and XYY syndrome).
 You also have the option to determine the sex of your baby.